WpHeadless/wpheadless/README.md

 ## Features

-- Docker is the only dependency on server
+- Docker is the only dependency
 - HTTPS only
 - Self-signed certificate
 - Letsencrypt certificate issue & renew
-- Automated backup
+- Nightly backup
-- Stage support (production, development)
+- Stage support: `production`, `development`
 - Wordpress Multisite secure setup
 - SMTP server

 ## Install

+There are two executable files in the project root:
+- `./docker-compose` - `docker-compose` wrapper.
+Use it just like real `docker-compose`.
-There two executable files in project root: `./docker-compose` - docker-compose wrapper and `./run-task` - runner for scripted tasks from `tasks/` inside docker containers.
+- `./run-task` - Task runner executing scripts from `tasks/` directory in containers.

-Use `run-task` script to install WpHeadless.
+Use `run-task` to install WpHeadless.

 ```
 Usage: ./run-task [OPTIONS] install